 - Subsidized — The government pays the interest for you during the time you are in school.

 - Unsubsidized — You pay the interest.

+These loans must be requested by the student since the student is the borrower.
 Limits on how much students can borrow per loan are based on dependency status and academic classification.

 Plus Loans (for parents)

 Parents may borrow federal loans for their student up to the Cost of Attendance (COA) minus any aid already received.

 PLUS loan applications should be submitted after June 15 of the current year.